-Who Can Submit: Both graduate and undergraduate students, as well as recent alumni—up to one year after graduation—can submit their papers and other projects for possible publication.
+Who Can Submit:Graduate and undergraduate students, as well as recent alumni up to a year past graduation, can submit papers and other projects for possible publication in ACCESS*.

 Multiple Submissions: Although ACCESS* will only publish one submission per author in each of its editions, authors may submit up to three papers each submission cycle.

 Review Process:All submissions will be considered on the condition that the author agrees to revisions proposed by reviewers.
 Papers will be subject to a double blind review process by the ACCESS* review board.
 There are two review cycles: the initial review usually takes about two weeks, after which authors are notified of their paper's status via e-mail.
 Each submission will receive one of the following decisions: Accept with minor revisions, Major revisions required for Acceptance, Revise and Resubmit, or Reject.
 After this initial review, authors will have approximately two weeks to revise according to reviewers' comments, before a second round of reviews begins.
 A final decision will be given on completion of that second round.
 The Editor-in-Chief reserves the right to request additional information from authors and to make textual changes as necessary, including authors in this process as much as possible.
 Final proofreading and editing will be done by the ACCESS* editor-in-chief and assistant editor(s), with a final version sent for authors' approval before publication, typically during the first few weeks of fall quarter.

 Republishing: Any work published in ACCESS* may be reprinted later in another publication, provided that ACCESS* is properly recognized as first publisher.